-Native riparian plant species are species that are adapted to riparian forests, marsh edges, and/or stream edges in Georgia and the Southeast.
+Native riparian plant species should be species that are adapted to riparian forests, marsh edges, and/or stream edges in Georgia and the Southeast.
 The applicant should use the information in EPD's Streambank and Shoreline Stabilization Guidance or contact either the local Cooperative Extension Office or National Resources Conservation Service (NRCS) Office to determine the most appropriate species for the area.
-The website for the Georgia Cooperative Extension Service is: http://extension.uga.edu/
+The web site for the Georgia Cooperative Extension Service is: http://extension.uga.edu/